 Like any other country, Bulgaria celebrates Valentine’s Day in its own style.
 On 14 February, San Trifon Zaresan is celebrated in Bulgaria, which means “day of winemakers”.
 Young and old couples celebrate their love with a glass of wonderful local wine.

 In Wales, Valentine’s Day is celebrated in the most unique way.
 The country celebrates its day of love on Jan 25, which is called the “day of San Dwynwen.”
 On the day, lovers exchange unique and beautifully handcrafted wooden spoons to each other.
-This tradition is being practiced since 16th century.
+This tradition is being practised since the 16th century.

 9. South West China